soilspectroscopy/ossl-models/README.md

 based on the Open Soil Spectral Library [(OSSL)](https://soilspectroscopy.github.io/ossl-manual/).

+We have used the [MLR3 framework](https://mlr3book.mlr-org.com/) for fitting machine learning ensemble models.

 The `README` of folder [`R-mlr`](R-mlr/README.md) explains the steps used to calibrate the models used in the OSSL.